Monsters, Inc. (franchise): Party Central (2013)

 Party Central is a six-minute short animated film, featuring characters from Monsters University.
 It premiered on August 9, 2013, at the D23 Expo.
 The short was set to be released theatrically with The Good Dinosaur in 2014, before the film was pushed back to 2015.
 Instead, it was theatrically released on March 21, 2014, with Muppets Most Wanted.
 The short was written and directed by Kelsey Mann, story supervisor on Monsters University.
 The cast consists of Billy Crystal, John Goodman, Peter Sohn, Julia Sweeney, Charlie Day, Nathan Fillion, Dave Foley, Sean Hayes, Bobby Moynihan, and Joel Murray.

-In the short set after sulley got the promotion to CEO, the Oozma Kappa fraternity organizes a party, but no one shows up.
-To solve the problem, they use door stations to steal visitors from the biggest party going on at another fraternity.
+Set shortly after the events of Monsters University, the Oozma Kappa fraternity organizes a party, but no one shows up.
+Mike and Sulley arrive and use door stations to steal visitors from another party at the Roar Omega Roar fraternity.

 Reception

 Box office performance

-The film series has grossed a total of $1,306,110,769, making the Monsters, Inc. franchise the 14th highest-grossing animated film franchise.
+The film series has grossed a total of $1,306,110,769, making the Monsters, Inc. franchise the 15th highest-grossing animated film franchise.

 Monsters, Inc. ranked No. 1 at the box office its opening weekend, grossing $62,577,067 in North America alone.
 The film had a small drop-off of 27.2% over its second weekend, earning another $45,551,028.
 In its third weekend, the film experienced a larger decline of 50.1%, placing itself in the second position just after Harry Potter and the Philosopher's Stone.
 In its fourth weekend, however, there was an increase of 5.9%.
 Making $24,055,001 that weekend for a combined total of over $562 million.
 It is the seventh biggest (in US$) fourth weekend ever for a film.

 Monsters University has earned $268,227,670 in North America, and $475,066,843 in other territories, for a worldwide total of $743,294,513.
 The film earned $136.9 million on its opening weekend worldwide.
-For unknown reasons, Disney declined to provide a budget for the film, although BoxOffice.com cites a budget of a total of $270 million.
+For unknown reasons, Disney declined to provide a budget for the film, although Boxoffice.com cites a budget of a total of $270 million.
 Entertainment Weekly speculated that it was higher than that of Brave ($185 million), mostly due to high cost of John Goodman and Billy Crystal reprising their roles.
-Shockya, a subsidiary website of CraveOnline, estimated the budget to be $200 million, on par with Toy Story 3 and Cars 2.
+Shockya, a subsidiary website of CraveOnline, estimated the budget to be $200 million, on par with Toy Story 3 (2010) and Cars 2 (2011).